Q: Can I use the trail?

 Q: Are ATVs allowed on the trail?

 A: Motorized vehicles, aside from snowmobiles and Class 1 e-bikes, are prohibited on the entire corridor in all seasons.
 This will be enforced with gates, bollards, and law enforcement patrol and checkpoints.
+The restriction on public use of ATVs, automobiles, and other motor vehicles complies with the guidelines set forth in the Adirondack Park Master Plan and is in accordance with New York State law.

 Q: Are there trash cans along the trail?